MridulPandey17/web3_mridulpandey/Assignment 2/README (1).md

 of loan he owes to the input address, use MetaCoin's sendCoin function to settle these dues, with appropriate checks for the return values from sendCoin.
+## 3. SAMPLE INPUT
+owner address=0x5B38Da6a701c568545dCfcB03FcB875f56beddC4
+After adding the code to remix ide, and deploying the code, the function of the code can be used:
+1. reqLoan: In this function the inputs can be: principle=500 rate=5 time=3
+2. sendCoin: In this function address can be acquired from the predefined addresses of remix: sender address:0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 amount:5000 receiver address:0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2
+3. settleDues:
+creditor address: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4
+4. getbalance:
+for sender: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4
+expected output for sender/owner=95000 for receiver: 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2 expected output for receiver=5000